 Linda W. was 22, and was keen to resolve the problem and resume her social life; she was not comfortable socialising with the very noticeable pimples and these feelings were increased by some comments that had been made to her.

 I established that Linda had skin suitable for Laser Hair Removal treatment (Fitzpatrick skin type III) and recommended a plan to treat the affected areas with Laser every 4 weeks for 12 treatments on a substantially high settings and also explained to Linda that she would probably need to return every 3 to 4 months to treat new KP Pimples as they arose.

 At City laser Clinic, we seek to explain the laser hair removal process to our clients, recognising that it is important for our clients to understand what the treatment involves and how it works.
 Linda readily understood that the laser works by destroying the hair follicles.

-On her fifth visit Linda reported that the KP bumps had subsided and that her skin texture had improved dramatically, we certainly noted the improvement, and we all noted some new KP Pimples that had arisen.
+On her fifth visit Linda reported that the KP bumps had subsided and that her skin texture had improved dramatically, we certainly noted the improvement, and we also noted some new KP pimples that had arisen.

 We have discussed possible Skin Rejuvenation program once all the 12 laser hair removal treatments are completed.

 At City laser Clinic our experience is that Laser Hair Removal therapy can improve and control Keratosis Pilaris when the regular laser treatments are maintained.
 City Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.